 - New programs and services planned, delivered and provided at a neighbourhood level, especially services for children and youth.

 - Neighbourhoods that look different because decommissioned schools and churches are now community centres offering a wide range of services/programs.
 There is also new affordable housing, neighbourhood park clean-ups, playground builds, community gardens and property repairs.

-Beginning with “Growing Roots… Strengthening Neighbourhoods” to our multi-year poverty grantmaking focus, through to the new Neighbourhood Leadership Institute, Hamilton Community Foundation has held fast to two principles:
+Beginning with “Growing Roots… Strengthening Neighbourhoods” to our multi-year poverty grantmaking focus, through to new and evolving ways of supporting healthy neighbourhoods, such as the Neighbourhood Leadership Institute, Hamilton Community Foundation has held fast to two principles:

 - We believe that every neighbourhood has assets: people with ideas and strengths and skills to offer.
 Our job has been to help them build on those assets.

 - We believe that residents know best what their neighbourhoods need.
 Our job has been to listen, to be responsive, and to help their voices be heard.